 The Goldfarb Center for Public Affairs invites proposals from Colby students, regardless of major, for funding of original research projects (including collaborative research) on topics related to public affairs or civic engagement.
-A wide range of student research projects may qualify for funding under this program, however preference will be given to students working on honors projects or independent studies or on extended class-related papers for which no other adequate funding sources are available.
+A wide range of student research projects may qualify for funding under this program, however, preference will be given to students working on honors projects or independent studies or on extended class-related papers for which no other adequate funding sources are available.

 If the project involves human subjects, the proposal should be submitted to Colby’s Institutional Review Board simultaneously with submission to the Goldfarb Center.
 Your project must be approved before we will disburse funds.

 The proposal should specify the intended end product for the project and at least preliminary thoughts on means of dissemination.
 Students receiving funding under this program will be expected to make presentations as part of the Colby Undergraduate Research Symposium.
-NOTE: Included in the end product of the research, recipients are required to submit to the Goldfarb Center’s administrative assistant Kim Bard (email@example.com), a detailed report of all expenses paid for by the grant money (including copies of receipts organized by date).
-Failure to do so will preclude future grants.

 Sandy Maisel Student Fellows

-Thanks to a generous gift of a group of alumni seeking to honor Professor Maisel, students receiving research grants will be named as Sandy Maisel Student Fellows for the academic year in which their work is completed and should include that designation on all work that results from this grant.
+Thanks to a generous gift of a group of alumni seeking to honor Professor Maisel, students receiving research grants will be named Sandy Maisel Student Fellows for the academic year in which their work is completed and should include that designation on all work that results from this grant.
 Sandy Maisel Student Fellows are expected to attend Goldfarb Center events throughout the year on a regular basis.

 You must keep all receipts and submit the originals in a timely fashion to the Goldfarb Center’s administrative assistant.
 The receipts need to show both what was purchased and for how much (this is to keep both the accountants and IRS happy).
 You do not need to wait until the project is finished to submit your receipts (in fact it is best to submit within 30 days of the expenditure).
 You should keep a log of all of your expenses (an Excel spreadsheet is a good idea).
-It is a good habit to get into but more importantly insures accurate accounting for yourself and the Center.
+It is a good habit to get into but more importantly ensures accurate accounting for yourself and the Center.